PES 113 Beginning Diving (A). Basic diving fundamentals for 1-meter divers. 1 Cr.

 PES 415 Nutrition for Exercise and Sport (A).
-Prerequisites: PES 335: This course will examine proper nutrition for those participating in physical activity as well as those involved in competitive sport.
+Pre or Co-requisites PES 335.
+This course will examine proper nutrition for those participating in physical activity as well as those involved in competitive sport.
 The course will begin with general healthful nutrition guidelines and then progress into specific information regarding carbohydrate, fat, protein, vitamins and minerals.
 Proper hydration and post exercise rehydration techniques will then be discussed, followed by proper weight gaining techniques and finally nutrition oriented to ergogenic aids.
 3 Cr.
 Every Semester.

-PES 416 Laboratory Techniques in Exercise Physiology (A).
-Prerequisites: PES 335, HLS 488, Co-requisite: PES 410.
-Cross listed as BIO 416.
+PES 416 Exercise Physiology Laboratory Techniques (A). $20 Course fee required: Prerequisites: PBH488 & Co-requisite: PES410.
+Cross listed as BIO416.
 Complements the theoretical preparation of students in exercise physiology.
 Provides experience in the use of equipment in the exercise physiology laboratory.
 Gives students the opportunity to develop and complete a research project, including the analysis and interpretation of data.
-Additional course fee.
+Course requires minimum grade of "C" for major/minor/certification.
 3 Cr.
 Every Semester.

-PES 417 Exercise Testing and Prescription (A).
-Prerequisites: PES 335: Designed to prepare students for health and fitness professional career pursuits and participation in the Practicum for Exercise Programming course.
+PES 417 Exercise Testing and Prescription (A). $20 Course fee required: Prerequisites: PES335.
+Designed to prepare students for health and fitness professional career pursuits and participation in the Practicum for Exercise Programming course.
 This will be achieved by acquiring theory, knowledge, skills and abilities pertinent to competencies in pre-exercise health screening, health-related physical fitness testing, and exercise prescription for both healthy and clinical populations across the age-span.
 This course will begin discussing general terminology, exercise testing guidelines, and cardiorespiratory and physical activity assessment.
 Students will then learn about assessing strength, endurance, flexibility and body composition.
 The semester will end with discussion of exercise testing and prescription appropriate for generally healthy and clinical populations.
-Additional course fee.
 3 Cr.
 Every Semester.

 PES 420 Biomechanics (A).
 Corequisite: PES 325 or PES 326.
 Focuses on the observation, analysis, and description of movement skills.
 Includes quantitative and qualitative analyses; descriptive systems; the applications of basic laws and principles of physics; and applications to basic movements, sport training, and technique 3 Cr.